-The free public school system is another example of Stevens drawing from his own background and experience and attacking privilege based on anything other than merit.
-Also, it reflects his fundamental belief that education is the great equalizer.
-He later said that if education is inexpensive and honorable, people with intelligence-no matter how poor would utilize it to improve themselves.
+This is another example of Stevens drawing from his own background and experience to attack privilege based on anything other than merit.
+Also, this instance reflects his fundamental belief that education is the great equalizer.
+He later said that if education is inexpensive and honorable, people with intelligence, no matter how poor, would utilize it to improve themselves.

 An important part of Thaddeus Stevens' legacy is his philanthropy.
-Throughout his life, he could never recall the poverty and discrimination of his childhood without great pain.
-Its effect was to sensitize him to the oppression and human suffering in the world.
+Throughout his life, he could never recall the poverty and discrimination of his childhood without great pain which sensitized him to the oppression and human suffering in the world.
 He simply could not bear to hear or see suffering if his money or legal aid could relieve it.
 He gave of them both almost without limit.
 He did this irrespective of race, religion, national origin, or political affiliation.
 Even his harshest critics said he was charitable, kind, and lavish with his money in the relief of poverty.
 He had standing orders with his physician and cobbler to treat all deformed and disabled children at his expense.
 It is impossible to estimate how much money he gave to the poor and needy or the value of the legal services he provided for free.
-One indicator was that at the time of his death, he had over \$100,000 in notes from individuals to whom he had loaned money, money which had never been repaid.
+One indicator was that at the time of his death, he had over \$100,000 in notes from individuals to whom he had loaned money and from whom he had never been repaid.
 In his will, he left \$50,000 to establish a school for the relief and refuge of homeless, indigent orphans.
 This original bequest has evolved into Thaddeus Stevens College of Technology.
+His will stated the following: